 FAQ about construction loans and mortgage loans

-Are construction loans better than mortgage loans?
+Are construction loans better than mortgages?

 Do I have to put 20% down on a construction loan?